 We have not structured any special purpose entities, or participated in any commodity trading activities, which would expose us to potential undisclosed liabilities or create adverse consequences to our liquidity.
-Our required contractual payments primarily consist of 1) lease payments resulting from the sale of our corporate campus (financing obligation); 2) principal and interest payments on term loans payable; 3) minimum operating lease payments primarily for domestic regional and foreign office space; 4) short-term purchase obligations for inventory items and other products and services used in the ordinary course of business; and 5) payments to HP Enterprise Services for outsourcing services related to information systems, warehousing, and distribution services.
+Our required contractual payments primarily consist of 1) lease payments resulting from the sale of our corporate campus (financing obligation); 2) principal and interest payments on term loans payable; 3) minimum operating lease payments primarily for domestic regional and foreign office space; 4) short-term purchase obligations for inventory items and other products and services used in the ordinary course of business; and 5) payments to HP Enterprise Services for outsourcing services related to warehousing and distribution services.
 We also have an obligation to pay contingent earn out payments to the former owners of NinetyFive 5 if certain earnings thresholds are achieved.
-However, the timing and amount of any additional contingent payments are uncertain at November 26, 2016.
+However, at February 28, 2017, we do not believe that any future contingent earn out payments will be due to the former owners of NinetyFive 5.
 For further information on our contractual obligations, please refer to the table included in our annual report on Form 10-K for the fiscal year ended August 31, 2016.